 As students move into Year 10 the uniform policy adapts to reflect their position in education.
-Students in KS4 at Dixons McMillan wear business dress to prepare them for the world of work.
+Students in Key Stage 4 wear business dress to prepare them for the world of work.

-All KS4 Students must wear:
+All Key Stage 4 Students must wear:

-- A matching suit or a smart jacket and tailored trousers of a neutral colour.
-Simple patterns are permitted - Any skirts worn should be knee length or below - Dresses and jumpsuits may be worn.
+- · a matching suit or a smart jacket and tailored trousers in neutral colours.
+Simple patterns are permitted - · any skirts worn should be knee length or below - dresses and jumpsuits may be worn.
 These should be round neck and smart in design, and dresses should be knee length or below.
-Jackets should be worn with the dress or jumpsuit - Nothing low cut or revealing is appropriate students should be dressing appropriately for a place of work - A smart, plain jumper can be worn with the suit.
-This should be knit and not sweatshirt, and is only permitted under the jacket - Shirts should be formal style with a stiff collar and full buttons, no polo shirts - Blouses should be smart and formal - All boys to wear a tie - Shoes should be formal, leather or leather look.
-No heels or sandals - At KS4 neutral make-up is permitted.
+Jackets should be worn with the dress or jumpsuit - nothing low cut or revealing is appropriate all should be dressing appropriately for a place of work - a smart, plain jumper can be worn with the suit.
+This should be knit and not sweatshirt, and is only permitted under the jacket - · shirts should be formal style with a stiff collar and full buttons, no polo shirts - · blouses should be smart and formal - hijabs, scarves, prayer hats, turbans, crowns and top knots, worn for religious reasons, must be in neutral colours and well secured - boys may wear a jubba but this must be worn with business dress trousers and shoes, along with a business dress jacket worn over the top - · all boys to wear a tie of appropriate professional design - shoes should be formal, leather or leather look.
+No heels or sandals - at KS4 neutral make-up is permitted.
 No heavy make-up or bright colours.
-Nail varnish, false nails or false eyelashes are not permitted - Girls can opt to wear a neutral shalwar kameez or tunic - Clear nose studs only are accepted; all other facial jewellery or visible body-piercing is inadmissible.
+Nail varnish, false nails or false eyelashes are not permitted - · girls can opt to wear a neutral coloured shalwar kameez or tunic - clear nose studs only are accepted; all other facial jewellery or visible body-piercing is inadmissible.
 Plasters cannot be worn to cover piercings.
 Students are permitted to wear a sensible, plain watch (no smart watches).
-Jewellery is not permitted and will be confiscated if worn - Hair should be appropriate to a place of work.
-Students should not have any lines in their hair or eyebrows of any sort.
-Students will be placed in isolation in red line until this is corrected.
+Jewellery is not permitted and will be confiscated if worn - hair should be appropriate to a place of work.
 A student may be asked to tie hair back for health and safety reasons.
-Hair bands should be plain, no other hair ornament is necessary. - Belts, if worn, should be plain black and not worn as a 'fashion statement' over jumpers or shirts. - Hijabs, scarves, turbans, crowns and top knots, worn for religious reasons are permitted in neutral colours - In summer, reasonable adjustments will be made regarding jackets and ties, at SLT discretion
+Hair bands should be plain, no other hair ornament is necessary - · belts, if worn, should be plain black and not worn as a 'fashion statement' over jumpers or shirts - in summer, reasonable adjustments will be made regarding jackets and ties, at SLT discretion

-Student Planner
+Student planner

-At the beginning of each year, students are issued with a planner.
-Both Tutors and parents are expected to sign the student's planner each week.
-In this way, the parent can see comments from the Tutor or from subject tutors, and parents can also communicate with the Tutor if they wish.
+At the beginning of each year, all students are issued a planner.
+Both advisors and parents are expected to sign the student's planner each week.
+In this way, the parent can see comments from the advisors or subject teachers, and parents can also communicate with the teachers if they wish.
 The planner is a very important document and students are expected to take great care of it.
-If the planner is defaced a student will be expected to replace the planner at a cost of £2.00.
+If the planner is defaced or lost, student will be expected to replace the planner at a cost of £5.00.